On nonlinear effects in multiphase WKB analysis for the nonlinear Schrodinger equation: The monokinetic case without potential

 with $\sigma\ge 2$ an integer, then the justification of WKB analysis requires a different approach.
 We refer to \cite{ACARMA,ChironRousset} for two different proofs, which show that the conclusions of the propositions stated in this section remain valid. \end{remark}

 \begin{remark}[Focusing nonlinearity] If instead of \eqref{eq:mono}, one considers a cubic focusing nonlinearity,

 then the analogue of \eqref{eq:euler-sym} is no longer hyperbolic, but elliptic.
 Working with analytic initial data $(\phi_0,a_0)$ is then necessary in order to solve \eqref{eq:euler-sym} (\cite{LeNgTe18,GuyCauchy}), and this is a framework where nonlinear WKB analysis is fully justified (\cite{PGX93,ThomannAnalytic}).
-However, analyticity is incompatible with an initial compact support. \end{remark}
+However, analyticity is incompatible with an initial compact support.
+On the other hand, in the weakly nonlinear case $\gamma =1$ (and more generally if $\gamma\ge 1$), it is possible to justify WKB analysis with a focusing nonlinearity and compactly supported initial data (see e.g. \cite{CaBKW} or \cite[Chapter~2]{CaBook2}). \end{remark}